oSoWoSo/disroot-howto/pages/10.DisHub/08.FAQ/docs.en.md

 ### How to change your page's background image?
 ![Background](en/Background.png)

 You can change the background in theme settings, depending on the theme you use.
-You can there pretty much change any color and number of other settings.
+There you can pretty much change any color and number of other settings.

 So go to **Settings > display settings > custom theme settings > background image**